George McLachlan and the 1936 overseas tour

 (McLachlan is again at the far right of the back row)

 The season after Cardiff won the Charity Shield beating The Corinthians 2-1 at Stamford Bridge.
 In the league, goals from McLachlan and Nelson gave the Welsh club a 2-1 win against Liverpool at Anfield.
-Having led the Championship for a brief spell mid-season, Cardiff finished 6th.
+Having led the league for a brief spell mid-season, Cardiff finished 6th.